Skip to main content

 Deductions

-Create, assign, and view deductions on pay runs
+Create, assign, and view deductions on pay runs.

-Updated over a week ago
+Updated over 2 weeks ago

-What is a deduction?
+What is a Deduction?

-Deductions are used to deduct money from an employee’s gross pay, based on agreements between the business and employee, or if it’s genuinely beneficial to the employee.
+Deductions are used to deduct money from an employee’s gross pay based on either:

 Common examples of deductions include: